William Whitworth (politician)

 William Whitworth (23 August 1813 – 28 December 1886) was a British cotton manufacturer and politician.
 He was a Liberal Member of the Parliament of the United Kingdom and represented the constituency of Newry, Ireland from 1874 to 1880.

-Whitworth was born in Ashton-under-Lyne, Lancashire, to Nicholas Whitworth, an iron worker maker, and Sarah Barratt, and was baptised in a Methodist church.
-He was a prominent local businessman, being a partner with his brother in Benjamin Whitworth and Brothers, in the cotton merchants who by 1876 employed 1,000 people around Drogheda, Ireland.
+Whitworth was born in Manchester, Lancashire, to Nicholas Whitworth, an iron maker, and Sarah Barratt, and was baptised in a Methodist church.
+He was a prominent local businessman, being a partner with his brother in Benjamin Whitworth and Brothers, who established The Boyne Cotton Mills that employed over 3,000 people around Drogheda, Ireland.
 He was sheriff of Drogheda in 1869 and mayor in 1876.

-He married Ruth Newton on 11 February 1847 at St Michael, Ashton-under-Lyne.
-They had a son, Nicholas.